 A rather constant RES-E expansion, with a boost in the period when strengthening policies enter into force, can be expected with effective and efficient RES support in place while under BAU conditions a slow down of deployment is projected for the later years close to 2020.
 The generation potential of existing RES-E plants (installed up to the end of 2005) is in size of 70.4 TWh, corresponding to a RES-E demand share of 13.8%.
 RES-E deployment will rise up to 2020 under current support conditions (BAU) by about 140 TWh, contributing to meet 23.4% of gross electricity demand by 2020.
 The corresponding 2020 figures assuming a strengthened RES support are 510 TWh or 35.5% (as RES-E share in demand).
 Analyzing the sensitivity investigations indicates the huge impact of non-economic barriers on the future RES-E deployment: Retaining current financial support but with removal of such deficits would allow for a 2020 RES-E share of 26.8%, supplemented by energy efficiency measures to reduce demand growth this could be further increased to 29.4%.
-For other key parameters such as energy prices or technological learning a comparatively smaller impact can be observed.
+For other key parameters such as energy prices or technological learning a comparatively smaller impact can be observed6.
+Considering the 'baseline demand case' in combination with the strengthened national policies would not allow meeting the target by 2020, hence an even more ambitious development of RES-E would be required.

 Table 1 below lists the capacity expansion in the period 2006 to 2020 at technology level for both main scenarios.
 Wind onshore represents the key technology option for power generation in France, achieving a comparatively similar and stable deployment within both policy cases, ranging from about 106 to 118 GW in total.
 Other stable technologies are small- (4.7 (BAU) to 4.9 GW (strengthened policies)) and large-scale hydropower (11.3 (BAU) versus 10.8 GW (strengthened policies)), biowaste (3.65 (BAU) vs. 3.67 GW (strengthened policies)) and geothermal electricity (0.33 (BAU) vs. 0,37 GW (strengthened policies)), but deployment is expected to stay well below wind onshore.
 In contrast to above, a significant contribution is projected for wind offshore (52.8 GW) - but only with improved support and framework conditions.
 A difference between strengthened national policies and BAU is also observable for photovoltaics, where 6.5 GW can be expected under BAU conditions whilst a more than four times higher deployment (28.7 GW) is achieved with strengthened support.
-Besides, biogas (12.5 GW), solar thermal electricity (4.85 GW) and tidal stream & wave power (1.8 GW) achieve also comparatively high contributions under strengthened RES support.
+Besides, biogas